det-lab/docker-lesson/docs/02_containers.md

 | Isolation:      | Hardware-level                           | Process-level          |

 ---
-Let's continue on to [section 3](03_installation.md) to install Docker and start working with containers.
+Let's continue on to [the next section](03_docker-ssh.md) where we will start a container that runs an SSH service so that you can practice using SSH.